rssoftwareab/arrigo-support/docs/arrigolocalinstaller.md

 ### Installer

 * All bulky file copy operations now display progress and log copied files
-* ALI checks if the Powershell ExecutionPolicy is compatible when staring up, and exists the installer if it isn't
+* ALI checks that the effective Powershell ExecutionPolicy is correct when starting up, and exists the installer if it isn't

 ## 1.1.98